ThereforeGames/blora_for_kohya/README.md

 B-LoRA's approach works quite well, and it deserves more recognition in the broader Stable Diffusion community.

-Combining it with sd_scripts gives you access to awesome features like aspect ratio bucketing.
+Combining it with sd-scripts gives you access to awesome features like aspect ratio bucketing.

 ## How does B-LoRA work?